-Call Healthline free on 0800 611 116 for advice and information from a trusted registered nurse.
+Call Healthline free on 0800 611 116 for advice and information from a trusted health professional.

 If you or your whānau are unwell, the best ways to get support are:

-- call your family doctor – many people don’t realise that calls to their GP are answered 24 hours a day, 7 days a week
+- call your family doctor – for advice or information 24 hours a day, 7 days a week.

 - call Healthline free on 0800 611 116:

 - if you don’t have a family doctor

 - if you’re feeling unwell but you’re not sure if you need to see a doctor

 - for advice about what’s happening for you and next steps

 - if you want some advice about a family member or a friend who’s sick (if you are with them)

 - if you want advice on finding services near you - you can also check www.healthpoint.co.nz.